top of page

 Character Requirements and Grounds for Waivers

-Under Section 501 of the Migration Act 1958, the character requirements for visa and citizenship applicants are stringent.
-The Character Test assesses if applicants pose a threat to Australia.
-The DHA has the authority to refuse or cancel visas based on character grounds to ensure public safety.
-Although there is no formal waiver for character requirements, certain mitigating factors can allow for a visa to be granted or not canceled if presented correctly.
+Under Section 501 of the Migration Act 1958, the character requirements for visa and citizenship applications are stringent.
+The Character Test assesses whether an applicant poses a risk to the Australian community.
+The Department of Home Affairs (DHA) has the authority to refuse or cancel visas on character grounds to protect public safety.

 • Substantial Criminal Records: A term of imprisonment of 12 months or more, even if suspended or resulting from mental health issues, is considered substantial.